Read about our program in Western's Alumni Magazine

 REQUIREMENTS: The Level 1 workshop is designed for Cadaver Dogs that have a minimum of 6 months to 1 year of training.
 The dog recognizes odor and has a trained final response and may or may not be exposed to large source.

 Instruction for the level 1 workshops begins at 9am on the first day and concludes around 2pm on day 3.
 Registration includes 3 lunches and 2 dinners.
-Additionally, participants will receive a bound copy of the materials covered during the classroom presentations and a comlimentary t-shirt.
+Additionally, participants will receive a bound copy of the materials covered during the classroom presentations and a complimentary t-shirt.
 While on campus participants will have free internet access.
-All participants will receive 2.4 Continuing Education Units through Western Carolina University.

 Participation is limited to the first 30 canine teams to sign up for each class.
 Each handler will be limited to working with only one dog during the instructional period.
 Current vaccination records or, if traveling from outside of North Carolina, a Current Health Certificate will be required.
-Tuition for Level One workshops will be $399 per canine team.
 A limited number of pet-friendly hotel rooms are available at the Blue Ridge Inn in nearby Sylva.
 To reserve your room, please call 828-586-2123.
 (Be sure you have a CONFIRMED seat in the workshop before booking your hotel room).